diwashrestha/diwashrestha/content/posts/Statistics_R.md

  ```

-In this blog i wrote about the basic or descriptive statistics with R. In another blog i will write about the inferential part of statistics which is very important used mostly in research and analysis.
+This all  about the basic or descriptive statistics with R.